 La Bella Pizza

 This is a typical Brazilian pizzeria that happened to be near our hotel.
 You can choose up to three different flavors for one pizza, and the staff will put different toppings on each of the three sections.

 They’re also happy to make pizza without cheese on request.
 We chose one third mushrooms, one third palm hearts and one third fresh tomatoes.

 Our meal at La Strega was the best we ate in Foz by far.
 It’s an Italian restaurant with a full-page vegan menu that consists mostly of pasta and risotto dishes.

-According to a recent Instagram post, in November 2018 they added even more vegan items to their menu, including appetizers, main dishes and desserts.
+After our visit, they announced on Instagram that they were adding even more vegan items to their menu, including appetizers, main dishes and desserts.

 View this post on Instagram